 Most of the top online webinar services available are able to feature multiple presenters in the same event via event management tools, which can transform your webinar into a full-scale online seminar like the industry conferences held in arenas.
-This style of webinar, often known as a virtual summit, has become quite popular in 2020 while conference halls remain shuttered around the world.
+This style of webinar is often known as a virtual summit.

 Services tend to focus on either pre-recorded or live webinars (or virtual summits), rather than on both.
 RingCentral Webinar™ is a video conferencing solution that’s designed and optimized for live webinars and virtual conferences, but can also serve up pre-recorded webinars.
 Up to 10,000 attendees can watch as many as 500 presenters in a RingCentral Webinar event.
 Hosts can control the experience before, during, and after the event—there are pre- and post-event email automations and a number of interactive features to share with your attendees.

 Can video conferencing and web conferencing solutions be used as webinar platforms?